Wedding Planner... Lauren Goodman of Bluebird Creative

 We then obviously need to go into more depth so we can start putting together their proposal and design concept.
 But without these gems of information it is difficult for us to work out how we can help and if we are available!

 What sort of lead time do you need when taking on a project and can/would you do more than one wedding per weekend?

 In terms of lead-time a year is a nice amount of time.
 However that is not always the case and this past ear we ended up doing both a 10-week and 16 week lead on full planning weddings.
 So anything is possible providing we are available.
 The only issue with leaving things later is our availability and supplier availability, but it is most definitely doable.

 We currently don't do more than wedding per weekend as we like to focus solely on each client.
 Plus we love a full weekends celebration, so when we have a client that is having a wedding weekender, we are working with them for the whole weekend anyway!

 What is your favourite flower?

-Do you have fixed prices for your candles or can you tailor the package for each client?
+Do you have fixed prices or is each package tailored to the client?

 What is the most fun part of your job?

 There isn't just one thing!
 I love working with our amazing clients, bringing their ideas and dreams to life to make their days everything they had imagined.
 It really is an honour to be part of such a big life event for someone.
 I also love having the opportunity to get creative; I can go into my own little world when designing a tablescape.
 And last but not least, I love having the opportunity to work alongside my husband.
 We make a great team and are always having a giggle!